 - c.
 Make repairs. - Restart your Industrial set after the temperature gauge registers below 225°F (107°C). - d.
 Watch the temperature gauge regularly and turn off the unit if the temperature rises above 230°F (110°C) on Industrial sets.
-Repeat trouble shooting. - 3.
+Repeat trouble shooting. - 4.
 If shutdown is activated and the temperature gauge shows temperature within normal temperature range: - a.
 Check the engine crankcase oil level. - b.
 If the oil level is low, fill with recommended lubricating oil and restart.
-Watch the oil pressure gauge carefully and shut off the engine if it does not show a normal reading (20-60 PSI) after a few seconds of operation. - c.
-If the oil level is normal, DO NOT restart the engine.
-Call your dealer for assistance.
+Watch the oil pressure gauge carefully and shut off the engine if it does not show a normal reading (20-60 PSI) after a few seconds of operation.